fpanes/Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the [Filebeat Config](https://github.com/fpanes/Project-1/blob/main/Ansible/filebeat-config.yml) file to [Filebeat Playbook](https://github.com/fpanes/Project-1/blob/main/Ansible/filebeat-playbook.yml).
-- Update the[Filebeat Playbook](https://github.com/fpanes/Project-1/blob/main/Ansible/filebeat-playbook.yml)file to include where to install the ELK server with the Debian Package command and install filebeat in a particular directory with the copy module (/etc/filebeat).
+- Update the [Filebeat Playbook](https://github.com/fpanes/Project-1/blob/main/Ansible/filebeat-playbook.yml) file to include where to install the ELK server with the Debian Package command and install filebeat in a particular directory with the copy module (/etc/filebeat).
 - Run the playbook, and navigate to Docker Metrics dashboard to check that the installation worked as expected

 _TODO: Answer the following questions to fill in the blanks:_